2024 EARLY BIRD REGISTRATION OPENS NOVEMBER 1, 12PM EST The Tim Hortons Ottawa Dragon Boat Fest ...Read more...

 Check in: We recommend that volunteers check in at the Volunteer Tent (refer to the site map on www.dragonboat.net) 15 minutes prior to the start of your shift.
 This allows enough time to familiarize yourself with the site, register at the volunteer tent, pick up your T-shirt at your first shift, sign-in with your Volunteer Leader, and be sure of your responsibilities.

-Youth 14 - 17: Volunteers between the ages of 14 to 17 must submit a Volunteer Waiver form with the Parent/Guardian section completed and signed.
-The form can be found on the registration form, and can be attached to your application or emailed to email@example.com.
+Youth 13 - 17: Volunteers between the ages of 13 to 17 must submit a Volunteer Waiver form with the Parent/Guardian section completed and signed.
+The form can be found in the wavier section of the volunteer application during volunteer registration.

 Check out: All volunteers must communicate with their Volunteer Leader when their shift is finished.
 Volunteers then check out with them at the conclusion of their shift, you do not have to return to the Volunteer Tent at the end of your shift.
 Volunteers that do not sign off with their Volunteer Leader will be assumed to have not successfully completed their shift.
+If you do not have a Volunteer Leader please check out at Volunteer Village.
 If you need Volunteer Hour sheets to be signed, please bring your volunteer forms with you on a daily basis for your Volunteer Leader to sign after each shift.
 Do not wait until the last day, or after the festival ends.

 Dress Code: All volunteers will be issued a festival volunteer T-shirt at the beginning of their first shift.
 This is your uniform and you are expected to wear it during your shift.
 Please do not wear your uniform when you are off duty.
 Bring an extra shirt to change into if you plan to remain on the festival grounds, especially if you plan to consume alcohol as you are not allowed to do so in your volunteer T-shirt, even if off duty.
 You are not permitted to modify, redesign or mutilate your T-shirt in any way.